 Welcome to 2015, everyone!
 My thought for the day is that big-year birding requires a huge commitment in terms of time and effort.
 I have heard from some readers who will be doing theirs this year, and I wish them all the best.
-I concluded my book by saying I would not be doing another big year for a long time, but went out and still had 199 Manhattan birds in 2013 after dialing back the effort and birding more efficiently.
+I concluded my book by saying I would not be doing another big year for a long time, but went out and still had a decent year in 2013 after dialing back the effort and birding more efficiently.
 Then I began 2014 determined to take it even easier, but I soon sensed that my “amateur” record of 212 might be in danger, so I upped the intensity and ended up exceeding my 2012 total by one bird, with 213.

 I think four big Manhattan years is enough — at least for now.
 I have some other priorities that require focus.
 I will still be birding, but I will do a lot less chasing and pay a lot less attention to the numbers.